-Made for the Shade: Low-Maintenance Fall Planters Bursting with Colour
+Made for the Shade: Low-Maintenance Fall Planters Bursting with Color

-Just because outdoor planters are in shade doesn’t mean they can’t be full of vibrant color.
+Just because your outdoor planters are placed in the shade doesn’t mean they can’t be full of vibrant color.
 The planters in my front garden are almost completely shaded, so I need to be careful what plants I choose.
-Not only should the plants be well-suited for the lack of light, but also they need to have bold hues to brighten up the space.
+Not only should the plants be well-suited for the lack of light, but they also need to have bold hues to brighten up the space.

 These are the planters that I decorate each season.
 They welcome our guests as they come through the front garden and up to the house, so low-maintenance plants are a necessity!

 I was thrilled when Monrovia offered to send me some plants to perk up my fall garden.
 While the plants were provided to me at no cost, all of the opinions and designs remain my own.
 Perennials are great to use in containers because they last through many seasons.
 You can simply add in additional plants when the old ones have faded or divide out those that are overgrown and move them to the garden beds.

 Monrovia’s plants are always very high quality and they have the most gorgeous varieties.
 I love Heucheras at this time of year because they do very well in my garden and climate, but also for the foliage color, which is bold enough to put even flowers to shame.
 I used those Heucheras as the basis of my fall container design updates with a few additional plants, both from Monrovia and other nurseries.

 Here are the plants that I used:

 - Heuchera ‘Plum Pudding’

 - Gold fountain Sedge, Carex dolichostachya ‘Kaga Nishiki’